-Every few months I publish a short eNewsletter called GOOD THINGS.
+Every few months Daniel publishes a short eNewsletter called GOOD THINGS.
 Essentially, it's a thoughtfully curated list of four recent discoveries.
 Items might include an album, a film, a podcast, a book, an essay — anything that brings joy or perspective.
 (Samples below!)
-The eNewsletter is also a great way to stay up-to-date with my travels and creative projects.
+It also a great way to stay up-to-date with the introspection and whimsicality of Daniel Baylis.

 Subscribe to GOOD THINGS.
 You're going to love it.
 Promises.

-Tip: Check your junk folder for the confirmation email!
+Tip: Check your junk folder and respond to the confirmation email

 Film.
 In The Big Sick, a comedian (Kumail) meets a graduate student (Emily) at his stand-up show.
 As a romance blossoms, Kumail becomes worried about what his traditional Muslim parents will think.
 Then illness strikes, and things get complicated.
 Two easy reasons to love this movie: 1) a nuanced narrative of a mixed-race couple, and 2) it'll make you smile.